kyma-project/kyma/components/connector-service/README.md

 - **tokenLength** - Length of registration tokens.
 The default value is `64`.
 - **appTokenExpirationMinutes** - Time after which tokens for Applications expire and are no longer valid.
 The default value is `5` minutes.
 - **runtimeTokenExpirationMinutes** - Time after which tokens for Runtimes expire and are no longer valid.
 The default value is `10` minutes.
-- **caSecretName** - Namespace and Name of the secret, in Namespace/Name format, which contains the certificate and key used for signing client certificates.
+- **caSecretName** - Namespace and the name of the Secret which stores the certificate and key used to sign client certificates.
+Requires the `Namespace/secret name` format.
 The default value is `kyma-integration/nginx-auth-ca`.
 - **rootCACertificateSecretName** - Namespace and Name of the secret, in Namespace/Name format, which contains root CA (Certificate Authority) Certificate in case certificates are singed by intermediate CA.
 - **requestLogging** - Flag for logging incoming requests.
 It is set to `False` by default.
 - **connectorServiceHost** - Host under which this service is accessible.
 It is used for generating the URL.
 The default host is `cert-service.wormhole.cluster.kyma.cx`.